sarahcolbert/gsemGWAS/README.md

 * a "results" directory
   * a subdirectory for each factor if you wish to run multiple, for example: "results/F1_sumstats", "results/F2_sumstats", etc. If subdirectories are necessary, you will need to create these yourself after configuration.

 To edit the config file navigate to the repository's directory and add the required information to the file.
+The config file will need to be run each time you open a new shell.
 You can then run the config file using:  <br>
 > source ./config <br>

 You should also make sure to check what your R objects are saved as, so that they are compatible with these scripts.